TryHackMe - VulnNet: Active

 net user enterprise-security

 The next step was to map the domain with BloodHound in order to get a better idea of the AD environment.
-But first, I needed the AD data to import into BloodHound, so I started a python server which contained SharpHound:
+But first, I needed the AD data to import into BloodHound, so I started a python web server which contained SharpHound:

 http server SharpHound